apndx/ChokoApi/README.md

 The API receives the number of chocolate bars needed by the user, the prices of bars, packs and boxes, and the number of bars included in a pack and box.
 The API then returns the cheapest combination of boxes, packs and individual bars to satisfy the requirement, as well as the total price.

-The calculator compares the prices of single bars in different containers, and recognises four scenarios:
+The calculator compares the prices of single bars in different containers, and recognises these scenarios:

-1. Box cheapest, bar most expensive.
+* Default.
+Box cheapest, bar most expensive.
 Combination of all sizes is offered.
-2. Box cheapest, pack most expensive.
+* 1: Box cheapest, pack most expensive.
 Boxes and bars offered.
-3. Pack cheapest, no boxes offered
+* 2: Pack cheapest, no boxes offered
-4. Bar cheapest, no boxes or packs offered
+* 3: Bar cheapest, no boxes or packs offered

 ### Example usage: